This is the third in a four-part series: You can read from the beginning here.

-Compared to other trips I have made in the past, hotels, restaurants, and everything else are incredibly expensive.
-It is really easy to spend $24 US for a basic breakfast, especially in the area of Parma, which is a bit more expensive than much of the country.
+Compared to other trips I have made in the past, hotels, restaurants, and everything else is incredibly expensive.
+It is easy to spend $24 US for a basic breakfast, especially in the area of Parma, which is a bit more expensive than much of the country.
 For this reason, we either go to restaurants owned by friends or eat meals prepared by Nona in the kitchen of the main house.
 I’m not complaining in the slightest; these people can really cook!
 The morning after our trip south, I got up early and wandered to the kitchen for a simple plate of Parma ham and scrambled eggs with truffles, something I’m not sure I’ll be able to live without in the future.
-It was cold, but I wandered out to the terrace, a hot cup of coffee keeping me company as I watched the sun rising over the hills.
-For me, times by myself are the best part of traveling; moments frozen for recall years later.
+Though it was cold, I wandered out to the terrace, a hot cup of coffee keeping me company as I watched the sun rising over the hills.
+For me, time by myself is the best part of traveling; moments frozen for recall years later.
 I don’t worry much about cameras and films.
-A few words on a page wake memories and bring me back better than anything else.
+A few words on a page wake memories and bring me back.

 We had lunch at La Romantica, a restaurant in what used to be 17th-century stables.
 For me, a regional dish of salana da sugo, a local sausage sautéed and served with buttery mashed potatoes.
-More calories to walk off, we climbed the 15th-century walls to look down on the town.
-From there I spotted Via Cortevecchia, a little street lined with salumerias, bakeries, and cheese shops… all those raw cheeses!
+This time I managed to beg off on the wine, and my family allowed it.
+Then, more calories to walk off, we climbed the 15th-century walls to look down on the town.
+I spotted Via Cortevecchia, a little street lined with salumerias, bakeries, and cheese shops… all that raw cheese!
 For a moment it occurred to me that I may have fallen off the wall and gone to heaven.
 This section is pretty much dominated by locals, so I felt like an insider as I bought a few things to fortify myself for a planned solo train ride the next day.

 One can’t visit Ferrara without coming across Castello Estense.
 An imposing building, it is surrounded by a moat with four impressive towers.
 This place has more drama associated with it than an English castle.
 Spurned lovers, trysts, and murders are just part of the stories interwoven with its history.
 There’s a requisite dungeon deep below with stories of torture and lingering ghosts.
 We also visited Il Duomo cathedral which towers over the square with thick marble walls.
-Originally built as Romanesque, it was restored to Baroque after an earthquake in 1570.
-The combination gives the building a somewhat strange architecture.
+Originally built as Romanesque, it was restored to Baroque after an earthquake in 1570, giving the building somewhat strange architecture.
 We spent a contented hour wandering through before heading over to the Duomo Museum to see works by Cosmé Tura, the most famous of which depicts St. George slaying a dragon to save a damsel in distress.
-Strangely enough, she’s wearing red stockings; I guess this is one racy damsel.
-Even more strange,like he’s wearing Apple earbuds.
-Overall, it’s a stunning museum, worth the walking if only to see the tapestries.
+She’s wearing red stockings; I guess this is one racy damsel, but then, this is Italy.
+Even more odd,like he’s wearing Apple earbuds.
+Overall, it’s a stunning museum, worth walking if only to see the tapestries.

 I would have enjoyed spending more time here, but the itinerary wasn’t up to me, and I had been promised a surprise at the end of the day.
 We had one more destination before my visit to the Parma area would come to an end – Maranello, a small town known as the home of Maserati and Ferrari.
 Once again we squeezed back into the car for an hour ride towards Modena and then south to the Ferrari Museum.
 It is larger than I expected, loaded with rare Formula One cars, engines, and original drawings.
 40 cars are on display at all times, all arranged in a modern, highly stylized Italian design.
 As I visited, the exhibits were based on the first sixty years of Ferrari production.
 Well worth a stop if you are in the area, especially if you are a car lover.